bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 ### Card Replacement

-If you need to replace your Card for any reason, please return to a branch of the financial institution where the Card was purchased to obtain an immediate replacement, or contact us at +855(0)23 532 0888 or https://bongloy.com/card/replacement to request a replacement Card be mailed to you.
+If you need to replace your Card for any reason, please return to a branch of the financial institution where the Card was purchased to obtain an immediate replacement, or contact us at +855(0)23 532 0888 to request a replacement Card be mailed to you.
 You will be required to provide personal information which may include your Card number, full name, transaction history, etc. There is a fee for replacing your Card.
 Refer to the fee schedule provided within this document.

 ### Card Transfers